 - Distributing assets to the decedent’s beneficiaries

-Summary Administration is a shorter court process that bypasses the nomination of a Florida personal representative.
+Summary Administration is a shorter court process that bypasses the nomination of a Florida personal representative (known as a personal executor in other states).
 It is a less expensive and less time consuming process than a formal administration.
 However, this process is only available if:

-- someone (the decedent) passes away owning less that $75,000 in assets
+- The decedent passed away owning less than $75,000 in assets

-- the decedent has passed away over 2 years ago
+- The decedent passed away over 2 years ago

-Formal administration is the most common type of court supervised process that distributes one’s assets to their closest living relatives.
-Alternately if someone passes away with a will, the court will distribute their assets according to the will.
+Formal administration is the most common type of court supervised process that distributes one’s assets to either their beneficiaries listed in a Will or their closest living relatives.
+Alternately if someone passes away with a Will, the court will distribute their assets according to the Will.
 A formal administration involves 3 stages:

-Whether you need assistance with probating a Will, real estate, bank accounts or financial accounts, OC Estate and Elder Law, P.A. is here to help sort through all of your inheritance issues both in court and out of court.
-With compassion.
+Our Wills and probate lawyers can assist you with probating a Will and any assets such as real estate, bank accounts, or financial accounts.
+If you’re looking for the best probate attorney for your unique situation, OC Estate and Elder Law, P.A. is here to help sort through all of your inheritance issues both in and out of court, with compassion.